Summer Scholarly Award Experience

 - Benefit of the project to the student’s scholarly growth.

-The student will be required to get a letter of support from their USF Health project mentor as part of their submission.
+The student will be required to obtain a letter of support from their USF Health project mentor as part of their submission.
 If the proposal is accepted, the SCP student will be offered an award (considered taxable income, less appropriate taxes and required deductions), to start in May.
 This award will be considered a contractual agreement between the USF funding source and the student.

 Students are strongly encouraged to do scholarly projects, usually starting between Years 1 and 2.
 The scope of these projects reflects the commitment by both faculty and students and has included basic science research, clinical studies, education and service.
 It may be original research, a paper, a presentation, or a service and should demonstrate the student’s growth through analytic, leadership, or creative processes.